Linkurious/ogma-oracle-parser/docs/example.md

 docker compose up
 ```

 And you are done !
-You know have a container exposing the port `1521` on which you can execute SQL requests.
+You now have a container exposing the port `1521` on which you can execute SQL requests.

 ## Start the server